 \subsection{Upper and Lower Bounds on Cover Time by Partial Mixing}

-Armed with our new notions of mixing time for multiple random walks from Section \ref{sec:elementry}, we can now use them to prove upper and lower bounds on the worst case cover time in terms of stationary cover times and partial mixing times.
+Armed with our new notions of mixing time for multiple random walks from Section \ref{sec:elementry}, we can now use them to prove upper and lower bounds on the worst-case cover time in terms of stationary cover times and partial mixing times.
 We begin with the upper bound. \begin{theorem} For any graph $G$ and any $1 \leq k \leq n$,

-\end{theorem} This theorem improves on various results in \cite{Multi} and \cite{ER09} which bound the worst case cover time by mixing all $k$ walks, and it also generalises a previous result in \cite[Lemma 3.1]{ElsSau}, where most walks were mixed, i.e., $\tilde{k} = k/2$.
+\end{theorem} This theorem improves on various results in \cite{Multi} and \cite{ER09} which bound the worst-case cover time by mixing all $k$ walks, and it also generalises a previous result in \cite[Lemma 3.1]{ElsSau}, where most walks were mixed, i.e., $\tilde{k} = k/2$.

 We also prove a lower bound for cover times, however this involves the related definition of partial mixing time based on the hitting times of large sets.

 \begin{theorem} For any graph $G$ with $\pi_{\max}=\max_{u} \pi(u)$ and any $1 \leq k \leq n$,